msearle5/xygos/docs/guide.rst

 the attack does little damage to the monster.
 As with devices, wands and rods, do this when facing a monster than can be easily defeated.

-Scrolls can normally be identified by being read, but some scrolls have negative effects.
-Your character may have a very short life if they read a scroll that summons a horde of undead monsters.
-If using this approach, it's a good idea to position your character on top of some stairs so you can quickly escape if a mysterious scroll leaves your character surrounded by monsters.
+Cards can normally be identified by being read, but some cards have negative effects.
+Your character may have a very short life if they run a card that teleports in a horde of defence drones.
+If using this approach, it's a good idea to position your character on top of some stairs so you can quickly escape if a mysterious card leaves your character surrounded by monsters.

-With weapons and armour, your character will in time learn their inscribed runes.
+With weapons and armour, your character will in time learn their icons, but the identity card is a very useful shortcut.
+You'll also learn them when you sell them to a store.

 The dungeon is dark
 ```````````````````